Skip to main content

 8. Are these awards renewable?

-No, these awards are intended to provide funds to initiate important new directions in research over a five-year time frame.
+No. These awards are intended to provide funds to initiate important new directions in research over a five-year time frame.

 9. Is it possible to request a no-cost extension at the end of the grant period if there are unexpended funds?

-Yes, you may request a no-cost extension for a NIH Director's Transformative Research Award as described here.
+Yes.
+You may request a no-cost extension for a NIH Director's Transformative Research Award as described here.

 10. Is the award transferable if I change institutions?

-Yes, the award may be transferred to another eligible institution according to the same policies and procedures used for traditional research grants.
+Yes.
+The award may be transferred to another eligible institution according to the same policies and procedures used for traditional research grants.
 Awards may not be transferred to foreign institutions.

-This page last reviewed on February 29, 2024
+This page last reviewed on December 6, 2024